What Are Open Pipe Mud Daubers?

-Open pipe mud daubers (Trypoxylon politum) are black wasps that measure between half and inch to 1 inch long.
+Open pipe mud daubers (Trypoxylon politum) are black wasps that measure between 1/2 an inch to 1 inch long.
 Some have a metallic blue appearance.
 The open pipe mud dauber’s body is typically long and thin, and the waist appears threaded.
 Green and yellow markings may be present on the body.
 The best way to describe the appearance of an open pipe mud dauber is as a long, ant-looking insect with wings.

-The open pipe mud pipe dauber nest is elaborate.
 The female constructs the nest from mud, building twisted tubes next to each other.
 Usually, more than one mud nest is present next to one another.
 The mud nests can be different colors if the wasp built it from different mud, or if the nests have been around for a while.
-Mud daubers make new nests, but some species will reuse the nests that other mud daubers built.
+Mud daubers make new nests, but some species will reuse the nests built by other mud daubers.

 Open pipe mud daubers are not your typical wasps.
 They are different from other wasps in many ways.
 Open mud pipe dauber males are the only species of wasps that will stay in the nest to defend the eggs while the female is out hunting.
 The docile wasp will not defend its nest if a human or animal approaches.
-Stings from wasps are rare.
-The wasps will sting, however, if they are squeezed.
+Stings from open pipe mud daubers are rare.
+These wasps will sting, however, if they are squeezed or stepped on.

 Open pipe mud daubers rarely sting people.
-In fact, the instances are so rate that they are nonexistent.
-They can be beneficial for spider removal and control, but they can build up quickly near your home.
-You should approach a nest with caution if you are near these wasps, however, just as you would with any other insect.
+In fact, the instances are so rare that they are nearly nonexistent.
+Not only that, these wasps can be beneficial for spider removal and control, but they can build up quickly near your home.
+You should approach an open pipe mud dauber nest with caution if you are near these wasps, however, just as you would with any other type of stinging insect.

 To prevent mud daubers, keep a few tips in mind:

-- Use professional techniques to control the spider population around your home.
+Use professional techniques to control the spider population around your home.

-- Inspect the outside of your home for mud nests with holes in them.
+Inspect the outside of your home for mud nests with holes in them.